Are you concerned about whether or not you have diabetes?

 What are symptoms of diabetes to look out for?

-Brian: People often realize they have diabetes after they’ve had it for a long time – they were asymptomatic.
+People often realize they have diabetes after they’ve had it for a long time – they were asymptomatic.
 For someone who does experience symptoms, some signs of diabetes are excessive thirst because blood sugar is high and the kidneys must work overtime to get glucose out of the blood, leading to dehydration and dry mouth.
-Other symptoms include cloudy vision, which is a sign of high blood sugar, and chronic yeast infections or UTIs.

 What are the different types of diabetes?

-Brian: Type 1 diabetes is an autoimmune disease that destroys the pancreatic cells that make insulin, causing a complete loss of insulin production over time.
-Type 1 diabetes used to be referred to as “juvenile diabetes” because of its early diagnoses.
-However, it’s seen in adults as well.
-People with type 1 diabetes are insulin-dependent and need it to be healthy for the rest of their lives.
+Type 1 diabetes is an autoimmune disease that destroys the pancreatic beta cells that make insulin, causing a complete loss of insulin production over time.
+Type 1 diabetes used to be referred to as “juvenile diabetes” because it was mainly diagnosed in children.

 How does diabetes affect a person’s life?